 Valuing volunteers is key to the success of any nonprofit organization.
-Whether their role is facilitating strategic planning sessions or placing phone calls, they help nonprofits stay afloat.
+Whether their role is facilitating strategic planning sessions or placing phone calls, volunteers help nonprofits stay afloat.
 Volunteers serve in leadership roles and help in building stronger communities.
 They are essential to the work of charity organizations and fundraising, and valuing them is crucial to volunteer retention.
+Let’s review some volunteer retention strategies.

 Volunteer Retention and Diversity